ackama/rails-template/README.md

 SimpleCov is a code coverage analysis tool for Ruby.
 It provides an API to filter, group, merge, format, and display the results

 #### JS package manager: [Yarn](https://yarnpkg.com/)
-“Yarn is a package manager for your code”.
+"Yarn is a package manager for your code".
 Think of it as Bundler for JavaScript.
-Yarn uses a file similar to Bundler’s Gemfile called `package.json`, found in the Rails root directory.
+Yarn uses a file similar to Bundler's Gemfile called `package.json`, found in the Rails root directory.

 #### Code linting and formatting
 Linting is the automated checking of your source code for programmatic and stylistic errors.
 Check the docs of each linter for how to automatically format code.